We Are Reading Differently

 Perhaps reading legal jargon does qualify him to distinguish a meal from a snack.

-Twitter Didn’t Help the Situation
+Twitter Didn’t Help

 In the early days of Twitter, most of their posts were sent via SMS, or text messages on the phone, which had a standard length of 160-characters, thus the restriction.
 Taking a cue from these shortened messages, writers today are paring their words down, too.
+According to data from Buddy Media, Tweets with 100 characters get 17% higher engagement rates than longer Tweets.

 Write Shorter Sections (Snacks) Using Subheadings